50 First Dates: Plot

-One day, as Henry is about to sit with Lucy at breakfast, she notices a police officer writing a ticket because of her expired plates.
-With the ruse exposed, Lucy is distressed to learn that her friends and family have maintained the charade for so long; however, in watching her reaction, Henry surmises that her strongest reactions are to feeling betrayed by her loved ones, not the actual memory loss.

-Henry devises a new strategy to let Lucy know about the truth by creating a video with her friends to explain the situation calmly; rather than let her go through her pre-accident routine, they plant the video in her room with a note to play it when she first wakes up.
-The strategy works and allows Lucy to process the events while catching her up on current events, including her relationship to Henry.
-Henry and Lucy's relationship grows well using this method, and they continue to refine the process while enduring some humorous setbacks, such as their sleeping together and Lucy attacking Henry the next morning.
-However, when Lucy discovers that Henry has decided to cancel ten years' worth of planning for his research study of walruses in Bristol Bay to help manage her condition, she decides that they need to break up.
-Henry reluctantly helps her destroy her journal entries of their relationship and effectively "erase" their time together.
+One day at breakfast, Lucy notices a police officer writing a ticket because of her expired license plates.
+With the ruse exposed, she is distressed to learn that her friends and family have maintained the charade for so long.
+However, while analyzing her reaction, Henry surmises that her strongest reactions are to feeling betrayed by her loved ones, rather than the actual memory loss.
+He devises a new strategy to let her know the truth by creating a video with her friends to calmly explain the situation and, rather than continuing her pre-crash routine, they plant the video in her room with a note to play it upon awakening.
+The strategy succeeds, allowing Lucy to emotionally process her situation and simultaneously be updated on current events, including her relationship with Henry.
+The couple's relationship blossoms via this method, with Lucy enjoying every "first kiss", and they continue to refine the process while enduring some humorous setbacks.
+When Lucy eventually discovers that Henry has abandoned 10 years of planning for his research study of walruses in Bristol Bay to help her manage her condition, she decides that they need to end their romantic relationship and breaks up with him.
+He reluctantly helps her destroy her journal entries about their time together, effectively erasing it from her memory.

-Some weeks later, Henry is preparing to leave for his research study.
-Before he goes, Marlin tells him that Lucy is now living at the institute and teaching an art class.
-As a parting gift, he gives Henry a Beach Boys CD which reminds him of Lucy to the point of crying.
-Suddenly, he realizes that Lucy's singing of "Wouldn't It Be Nice" was not random, but occurred on days when they "met" and indicates new learned memory retention.
-Henry abandons his trip and rushes to the art class.
-While Lucy does not remember him, she reveals that she dreams about him every night and has been painting some of their adventures.
-Seeing this as a sign, they happily reconcile.

-Some time later, Lucy wakes up and plays the tape marked "Good Morning Lucy".
-It again reminds her of her accident, but ends with her and Henry's wedding.
-From the tape, Henry says to put a jacket on and come have breakfast when she is ready.
-Lucy then sees that she is on Henry's boat, which finally made it to Alaska.
-She goes up on deck and meets Marlin, Henry and their young daughter, Nicole.
+Weeks later, as Henry prepares to leave for his research study, Marlin informs him that Lucy is teaching an art class at a brain-injury institute.
+As a parting gift, he gives Henry a Beach Boys CD; and as Henry pilots the boat and cries while listening to the CD he suddenly realizes that, since Lucy only sang "Wouldn't It Be Nice" on days when they "met", Marlin's gift may be his way of hinting that Lucy had new learned memory retention.
+Henry hurries to Lucy's class, but despite not remembering him she happily reveals that she dreams of him nightly, and shows him dozens of portraits that she has painted of him, and they reconcile.
+Sometime later, she awakens and plays the tape marked "Good Morning Lucy", which now ends with her and Henry's wedding.
+Henry tells her on the tape that she is on his boat, and to put on a coat because it's cold outside.
+She is amazed to view glaciers through the porthole, and goes up on deck where she sees her father fishing, once again meets Henry, and joyfully embraces their young daughter, Nicole.